animre/End-to-end-API-Workshop/workshop/Intro.md

 - Bookmark this page for future reference.

 - Please click on the following link to create your <a class="trial-link" href="link.to.the.trial.signup.page" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

-  - Soon after requesting your trial you will receive the following email. _You may begin working on Lab 100 before you receive this email_, but you will not be able to start Lab 200 until you have received it.

   ![](images/oraclecode/code_9.png)
+> NOTE: Soon after requesting your trial you will receive the following email. _You may begin working on Lab 100 before you receive this email_, but you will not be able to start Lab 200 until you have received it.

 ### **Step 2**: Navigate to Lab 100: import your data on Apirary